 - Sociability: we pride ourselves on the social atmosphere of our holidays - explore together, eat together, relax together

 The 3-star Hotel Albergo Palazzuolo is set in a peaceful location in the countryside surrounding the village of San Quirico, and is very convenient for the local amenities.
 This family owned hotel was originally an attractive farmhouse, extended on both sides to incorporate the bedrooms.
-An attractive terrace, partly covered, overlooks the pool and has excellent views to the gentle hills of Montalcino.
+This hotel has excellent views to the gentle hills of Montalcino.
 The hotel offers good standards of service and comfort and has a relaxing atmosphere after your day’s walking.

 The self-select continental breakfast includes cereal, cheese and cooked meats, bread, croissants and home-produced honey.
 Tea and coffee is available.